 Q: Is it normal that my stove has scratches?

 A: A few scratches might be visible on the surface of the stove from production, as Bushcraft Essentials does not polish their products as to avoid water pollution and health risks.
-Moreover, the use of polishing agents would have required the use of environmentally hazardous chemicals.
-A polishing would also make the Bushbox more expensive - since the slight scratches are no longer visible after the first firing we have decided not to do it.
+Moreover, the use of polishing agents would require the use of environmentally hazardous chemicals.
+Polishing would also make the Bushbox more expensive - since the slight scratches are no longer visible after the first use,we have decided not to polish our stoves.

 Q: Where and how are the stoves manufactured?

 A: Bushcraft Essentials stoves are designed and manufactured in Germany, to the highest manufacturing specifications possible, and contain no plastics in the products or in the packaging - opting instead for cotton bags and cardboard.

 We also make sure that we use materials of the highest possible quality and that all our products are being manufactured under fair working conditions and without health or environmental risks.

 Q: Why do some Bushboxes come in a cotton bag?

 A: We avoid plastic wherever we can.
 For this reason, all our stoves come in cardboard boxes and/or cotton bags if you order the basic version.
 The cotton bag is not meant for permanent storage of the stove, it is just a means of wrapping.
 If you need a sturdy bag for everyday use we recommend you buy the desired stove as a set (with the Heavy Duty Outdoor Bag) or the Heavy Duty Outdoor Bag as an accessory.

 Q: Which bags do I need for my stove?